For the Love of Cooking|

 |1/2 Tsp Chili Powder|

 - Add the flour and 1 tsp salt to a large bowl and whisk together.
 Add the chilled and cubed butter and use a pastry cutter to combine the ingredients.
 Add the water and use a spoon to stir until a ball of dough forms.
 If you prefer, you can mix with your hands or a stand mixer.
 Set aside.

 - Chop the onion, pepper, and potato.
 Mince the garlic.
 Set aside.

 - Heat oil in a large skillet over medium heat.
 Add the onion, pepper, potato, and garlic.
-Sauce for 7-8 minutes or until the vegetables are tender.
+Saute for 7-8 minutes or until the vegetables are tender.